SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Other KCNJ11 gene mutations that have a relatively mild effect on K-ATP channel function as compared to that seen in permanent neonatal diabetes mellitus (see above) cause a condition called transient neonatal diabetes mellitus.
-Infants with this condition have hyperglycemia during the first 6 months of life, but their blood glucose returns to normal by age 18 months.
-However, affected individuals usually develop hyperglycemia again during adolescence or early adulthood.
-As in permanent neonatal diabetes mellitus, KCNJ11 gene mutations that cause transient neonatal diabetes mellitus also interfere with K-ATP channel closure and lead to a reduction in insulin secretion.
+Other KCNJ11 gene variants cause a condition called transient neonatal diabetes mellitus.
+Infants with this condition have high blood levels of glucose during the first 6 months of life, but their blood glucose levels typically return to normal by age 18 months.
+However, affected individuals often develop high blood glucose levels again during adolescence or early adulthood.
+As in people with permanent neonatal diabetes mellitus, the KCNJ11 gene variants that cause transient neonatal diabetes mellitus lead to a disruption in the activity of the KATP channels, which reduces insulin secretion.
+However, these variants have a milder effect on KATP channel function than those that cause permanent neonatal diabetes mellitus.

 Other Names for This Gene